 Students not enrolled in the Master of Divinity Program at BSK may enroll as special students in order to have the CPE credit officially recorded as academic credit.
 These students will need to complete and submit the BSK application for special student status and pay an application fee of \$35.
 The student also will be assessed an administrative fee of \$150, which is due to BSK on the first day of the academic term for which the student is registered unless prior arrangements have been made.
-The student is responsible for having the CPE center mail directly to the BSK academic office written verification from the CPE supervisor/professor indicating that the unit was successfully completed and a full unit of CPE credit extended and the grade assigned for that unit.
+The student is responsible for having the CPE center directly contact the Registrar with verification from the CPE supervisor/professor indicating that the unit was successfully completed and a full unit of CPE credit extended and the grade assigned for that unit.
 Approval of the academic credit for a CPE unit from an ACPE accredited center will be determined by the academic dean.